Tib3rius/AutoRecon/README.md

 * \_manual_commands.txt contains any commands that are deemed "too dangerous" to run automatically, either because they are too intrusive, require modification based on human analysis, or just work better when there is a human monitoring them.

 If a scan results in an error, a file called \_errors.log will also appear in the scans directory with some details to alert the user.

+If output matches a defined pattern, a file called \_patterns.log will also appear in the scans directory with details about the matched output.

+The scans/xml directory stores any XML output (e.g. from Nmap scans) separately from the main scan outputs, so that the scans directory itself does not get too cluttered.

 ### Port Scan profiles